Silicon Gorge Startups

 - Graphcore: “Accelerating Next Generation machine intelligence”; tech to develop and enhance human potential.

-- Gapsquare: Led by CEO Zara Nanu a global and evangelist for FairPay, Gapsquare have developed software that allows business to analyse and track pay disparity statistics and produce instant reports on equality and diversity data.
+- Gapsquare: Led by CEO Zara Nanu a global evangelist for FairPay, Gapsquare has developed software that allows businesses to analyse and track pay disparity statistics and produce instant reports on equality and diversity data.

 What makes Silicon Gorge Startup hub?